 Many people spend the most time at home during the evenings and weekends.
 As such, it only makes sense to get a feel for what happens in the neighborhood during this timeframe on an average day (and, of course, if you work the second or third shift and/or on weekends, you can simply visit when you’ll be at home).

 If there is any troubling activity (gangs or troublemakers) or particularly annoying things that happen during this time of day/week (barking dogs, screaming children, neighborhood solicitors, loud traffic, trains, low-flying airplanes, etc.) this kind of preliminary neighborhood research will allow you to identify the red flags of ahead of time.

 6. BONUS: Always check your cell phone signal when walking through the property.

 Luckily, phones are getting more sophisticated, and cell phone tower signals are getting stronger every year.
 Even so, if you’re looking at a home in a sparsely populated area or if the property is situated at the bottom of a hill, be sure you’re getting a sufficiently strong cell phone signal.

 Few things are more irritating than a weak (or non-existent) line of communication at the place you call home.
 To ensure you don’t have to deal with this issue in the foreseeable future, always make sure you’re able to get a decent cell phone signal when you’re walking through the property you’re considering.

-Of course, this isn’t an all-inclusive list of problems that can come up as a home owner, but these are all very real issues that most people never think about until AFTER they've already bought their home.
+Of course, this isn’t an all-inclusive list of problems that can come up as a homeowner, but these are all very real issues that most people never consider until AFTER they've already bought their home.

-If something about your new place seems to get in the way of your day to day life, you probably aren’t going to simply “get over it” in the years to come (in fact, it may become even more annoying in the future).
-No property is perfect from every angle, but when you do uncover what the problems are in your new home, make sure these are issues you’re willing to tolerate – because life is too short to not enjoy the place you live.
+If something about your new place seems to get in the way of your day-to-day life, you probably aren’t going to simply “get over it” in the years to come (in fact, it may become even more annoying in the future).
+No property is perfect from every angle, but when you uncover the problems in your new home, make sure these are issues you’re willing to tolerate – because life is too short not to enjoy the place you live.